grantcolley/blazor-solution-setup/README.md

   * *Shared/NavMenu.razor*
   * *Shared/NavMenu.razor.css*

+> **TODO**
+> Restrict CORS requests to WebApi by configuring clients
+> IdentityServer - seed database if necessary
+> Look into a Policy Server
+> Additional notes below

 > **_NOTE:_**
 > **Blazor Web Assembly** applications allow you to add a message handler, `AuthorizationMessageHandler`, when registering the typed *IWeatherForecastService* `HttpClient`.
 This will automatically ensure the access token is added to the header of outgoing requests using it.